• My research focuses on Critical Theory, Philosophy of Religion, and Social and Political Theory.

 Section image

-I have published reviews that situate new scholarship within broader debates in philosophy and critical theory, highlighting their relevance for contemporary discussions of ethics, theology, politics, and culture.
+I have published reviews that situate new scholarship within broader debates in philosophy and critical theory, highlighting their relevance for contemporary discussions of ethics, religion, and culture.